 Chatsworth House is one of the Peak District’s most famous landmarks and tourist attractions.
 Chatsworth House makes a perfect day out for all of the family and has a range of different features.
 These include a historical house with an impressive art collection, a large garden, a working farmyard exhibit, a shop, and café.
 There …

 Those interested in subterranean exploration should visit Poole’s Cavern, one of the most popular caves in the Peak District.
-Poole’s cavern is a natural Limestone cave located close to the village of Buxton.
+Poole’s cavern is a natural Limestone cave located close to the town of Buxton.
 The cavern lies within the boundaries of Derbyshire and was formed over 2 million years ago, being granted the status as a …